-Citrus trees are evergreen trees that can be grown in pots or in the ground but will need need year-round care.
+Citrus trees are evergreen trees that can be grown in pots or in the ground but will need year-round care.

 Luckily, citrus trees are dead-easy to grow and produce an abundant harvest in only a couple of years from planting.
 To reap the rewards year after year, follow this simple citrus regime.